Wilfred/wilfred.github.com/README.md

-This git respository houses the static blog content of the wilfred.me.uk blog.
+This git repository houses the static blog content of the wilfred.me.uk blog.
 All content is under the GFDL 1.3.

 Styling is based on [pixyll](https://github.com/johnotander/pixyll)